techquest/api-jam/README.md

   }
 }
 ```
-Alternatively, you can download the source directly.
-Check out the [PHP source and sample codes on GitHub.] (https://github.com/techquest/interswitch_php)
+  * Check out the [PHP source and sample codes on GitHub.] (https://github.com/techquest/interswitch_php)

 * [Ruby] (https://github.com/techquest/interswitch_ruby)

-Available as a gem: gem install interswitch
+  * Available as a gem: gem install interswitch.
 If you use bundler, you can use this line:
-Gemfile
 ```
 gem 'interswitch', :git => 'https://github.com/techquest/interswitch_ruby'
 ```
-Check out the [Ruby source and sample codes on GitHub.] (https://github.com/techquest/interswitch_ruby)
+  * Check out the [Ruby source and sample codes on GitHub.] (https://github.com/techquest/interswitch_ruby)

 * [Java] (https://github.com/techquest/interswitch_java)

-Download via Maven.
+  * Download via Maven.
 Add the following dependency to your POM:
 ```
 <dependency>
   <groupId>com.interswitchng.techquest</groupId>